Has someone approached you about joining the World Wide Group as a distributor?

 Cons: Expensive products, high monthly outgoings, complex compensation plan, numerous lawsuits and a high failure rate.

 Verdict: If you love face to face selling and recruiting then this could be a good side hustle.
-Just keep in mind 99.7% lose everything they invest into MLMs.
+Just keep in mind that 99.7% of people lose everything they invest into MLMs.

 Is it worth signing up?

 Honestly, almost all Amway products come with crazy high price tags which means they’re gonna be a hard sell, not to mention the compensation plan is ridiculously complex so making money with this is not easy.

 If you’re not so keen on the constant and tireless hustle of selling and recruiting which inevitably comes with joining an MLM, then create an online business instead.